Colleges are losing pricing power

 Smart employers will start to figure this out as well, and I suspect in the future we’ll see job applicants will put a Self-Education section on their resumes.
 It shows initiative and prospective employers can always quiz applicants on what they learned for verification.

 Posted in: Your Education

-Tags: affording college, college, college affordability, college costs, cost of college education, dramatic rise in tuition, educate yourself, entrepreneurs, free learning tools, free online classes, free online lectures, going to college, Khan Academy, online learning, online tools, picking a college, reducing college costs, resumes, Sebastian Thrun, self-education, soaring costs of college, soaring tuition costs, tuition costs, Udacity, Udemy
+Tags: affording college, college, college affordability, college costs, cost of college education, dramatic rise in tuition, educate yourself, entrepreneurs, free learning tools, free online classes, free online lectures, going to college, Khan Academy, online learning, online tools, picking a college, reducing college costs, Sebastian Thrun, self-education, soaring costs of college, soaring tuition costs, tuition costs, Udacity, Udemy